 Once a concept plan proceeds to the protocol development stage, the EC will approve a proposed Protocol Chair for the study, who will work with the Central Resources groups and others as necessary to assemble a protocol team.
 Section 4.5.2 has more information about protocol chair selection.
-The protocol team is typically an expansion of the concept plan team and will include investigators with expertise pertinent to the study, investigators (and other site staff as necessary) from the participating sites, as well as representatives from the Community Working Group (CWG), LOC, LC, SDMC, DAIDS Medical Officer, DAIDS PAB Pharmacist, and other members as applicable.
-HPTN Leadership will decide after concept approval whether the proposed study requires a sociobehavioral scientist or an ethicist.
-If required, the chairs of the SBSWG and the Ethics Working Group will identify an appropriate representative, in discussion with the protocol chair.
-If the study team has identified a socio-behavioral scientist external to the SBSWG, the rationale for doing so will need to be provided to Leadership for their approval.
+The protocol team is typically an expansion of the concept plan team and will include investigators with expertise pertinent to the study, investigators (and other site staff as necessary) from the participating sites, as well as representatives from the Community Working Group (CWG), Ethics Working Group (EWG), LOC, LC, SDMC, DAIDS Medical Officer, DAIDS PAB Pharmacist, and other members as applicable.

 HPTN protocols are developed through an iterative drafting and review process led by the Protocol Chair(s) and a primary protocol writing group (a subgroup of the protocol team), coordinated by the LOC Clinical Research Manager (CRM) assigned to the protocol.
-To initiate the protocol development process, the LOC CRM inserts all relevant information from the approved study concept plan into the HPTN protocol template.
-The LOC CRM documents all key decisions made during the process, by updating the draft protocol document.
+To initiate the protocol development process, the CRM inserts all relevant information from the approved study concept plan into the HPTN protocol template.
+The CRM documents all key decisions made during the process, by updating the draft protocol document Protocol language should give consideration to suggestions made in the NIAID HIV Language Guide.